nint8835-archive/NintbotForDiscord/README.md

 # Nintbot For Discord
 Nintbot for Discord is a bot designed for the [Discord](https://discordapp.com) voice and text chat software.

-It will *eventually* be fully modular through the use of plugins, but right now the foundation is being put into place.
+It is fully modular through the use of a plugin system.

+It was designed and programmed before the official Discord.py plugin system was put into place, meaning it serves little purpose anymore, but I still use it.